-It’s crucial to understand the difference because Schedule 1 drug offences tend to carry harsher penalties.
+It’s crucial to understand the difference because Schedule 1 drug offenses tend to carry harsher penalties.
 This is because is the listed drugs pose a greater risk to the general public.

 What qualifies as drug possession in Queensland?

-- You are aware that the substance in question exists and have control over it.
+- You are aware that the substance in question exists and has control over it.
 You must also be aware, or have reason to believe, that the substance in question is a drug.

-- You meet the criteria specified above, but the drug/s belong to someone else.
+- You meet the criteria specified above, but the drug/s belongs to someone else.

 - You are aware or have reason to believe that there are drugs in a location that you frequent, even if the drugs don’t belong to you.

 - You meet the criteria specified in any of the previous bullet points, even though you didn’t buy, use or intend to use the substance in question.